 The steering bars replace the steering wheel for controlling the front wheels and the direction of travel.
-You fold the steering bars outward to get into the seat, then fold them in front of you before starting the engine.
+Fold the steering bars outward to get into the seat, then fold them in front of you.

 Both speed and direction are controlled by the steering bars.
 The further you push or pull the bars, the faster the machine goes.
-Pulling the bars toward you makes the mower go in reverse, and pushing them forward together makes the machine move forward in a straight line.
+Pulling the bars toward you makes the mower go in reverse.
+On the contrary pushing them forward together makes the machine move forward.

 It takes a small amount of practice for most operators to get a feel for using steering bars in place of a steering wheel.
-It’s best to practice on a large, flat area without any obstacles until you feel confident about tackling mowing the lawn.
+It’s best to practice on a large, flat area without any obstacles.
+When you feel confident, you can tackle the corners of your lawn!

 A significant advantage of steering bars in place of a steering wheel is the engine’s location at the rear of the machine in this design.
 This design makes it easier for the operator to look ahead directly in front of the lawnmower and easily see obstacles.